“An organization’s ability to learn, and to quickly transform that learning into action, is the ultimate competitive advantage in the marketplace.”

 In the Harvard Business Review, David Garvin et al. explain that organizations that incorporate a culture of learning are successful in:

-- creating, interpreting, sharing, and retaining knowledge
+- creating, interpreting, sharing, and keeping knowledge

 - modifying actions and behaviours based on that knowledge.